The Snow Walker: Plot

 In the summer of 1953, Canadian bush pilot Charlie Halliday, a brash, former Second World War bomber pilot based in Yellowknife, is flying a routine job in the Queen Maud Gulf on the Arctic Ocean when he encounters a small band of Inuit who plead for his help.
 They are traveling with a sick young woman, Kanaalaq, and they ask Charlie to fly her to a hospital.
 Charlie suspects she has tuberculosis.
 At first he refuses, but when they offer him two valuable walrus tusks for his help, he reluctantly agrees to take her to Yellowknife.

 During the flight, his Noorduyn Norseman aircraft develops engine trouble, and they crash land near the shore of a glacial lake.
 Charlie and Kanaalaq are unharmed, but the aircraft is disabled.
 They are in the middle of a vast tundra in the Northwest Territories, the radio is broken, and they have a meager amount of supplies.
 To make matters worse, he is hundreds of miles from the route he submitted in his original flight plan, so any rescue operation would not know where to look.
-Charlie is overwhelmed with a sense of doom, and he sees his Inuit companion as an unwelcome burden.
+Charlie is overwhelmed with a sense of doom, and he sees his Inuk companion as an unwelcome burden.

 Charlie estimates they are about 100 miles from the closest town.
 Believing their chances of survival are slim if they both wait with the aircraft, Charlie leaves Kanaalaq behind to look for help on his own.
 He soon learns, however, that he is unprepared for the challenges presented by this harsh and unforgiving land.
 One morning he awakens surrounded by a swarm of mosquitoes, which cause him to flee shoeless across the jagged rocks before collapsing unconscious.
 Kanaalaq appears above him and begins treating his wounds and bites with mud and moss.
 He awakes later, and is startled to find her.
 She feeds him and continues to care for him.
 Gradually, Charlie regains his strength and is healed through Kanaalaq's patient care.
 Charlie comes to appreciate this young woman's gifts, and together they learn to communicate with each other.